aantipov/moiva-blog/content/post/2021-04-07-april-update.md

 ![a screenshot of the new Moiva's Catalog page](/blog/images/2021-04-update/npm-search-hint-results.png)

 Then I checked statistics and found that only 10% of searches are npm-searches.
-It was strange to me, because I believe most of Moiva users at this stage come from JavaScript ecosystem and they should be interested more in searching for NPM packages rather than GitHub repositories.
+It looked strange to me, because I believe most of Moiva users at this stage come from JavaScript ecosystem and they should be interested more in searching for NPM packages rather than GitHub repositories.
 Search for NPM packages has one advantage - users can see NPM-related statistics like NPM Downloads and NPM releases.

 It seemed that users didn't pay attention to the tiny hint and they were not aware of the possibility to search for NPM packages.